Foundations Family Medicine's HIV, HCV, Opioid and Substance Use Disorder Services

 - AIDS Healthcare Foundation – A global nonprofit organization that supplied mobile testing units, HIV treatment, and outreach services.

-- New York City Health Department, Chicago Recovery Alliance, and Midwest AIDS Training + Education Center – Offered harm reduction and HIV training in Austin.
+- New York City Health Department, The Chicago Recovery Alliance, and Midwest AIDS Training + Education Center – Offered harm reduction and HIV training in Austin.

 - TeamHealth – Donated money for HIV services.